knocklabs/knock-node/README.md

 # Knock Node.js library

 Knock API access for applications written in server-side Javascript.
+This package is compatible with the Vercel Edge runtime.

 ## Documentation